ChickenProp/chickenprop.github.com/drafts/in-my-culture-responsibility-oss.md

 I do not intend, in this essay, to discuss whether any particular person or group is living up to the standards I outline here.
 I may do that [in future](https://www.greaterwrong.com/posts/Btdy7Fefer7S5J6qE/now-here-s-why-i-m-punching-you).
 But how likely that is, and what that follow-up looks like, depends on whether the responses to this essay suggest a lot of people agree with my culture.

 I think there are at least three important limitations to this essay.
 One is that as far as I know I've never been a maintainer of an open source project that had users other than myself, though I've made small contributions to a few.
-As such, I don't really know what the experience is like or how my culture deals with its challenges, much like I don't really know how my culture deals with the challenges of being on a moon base.
+As such, I don't really know what the experience is like or how my culture deals with its challenges, much like I don't really know how my culture deals with the challenges of living in Antarctica.
 I can make educated guesses, but that's all they are.
 I'm not going to explicitly flag them as such in the main body.
 (I'm already using the words "in my culture, we..." far too much.
 I'm not changing it to "in my culture, my educated guess is that we...")

 Another is that I don't talk at all about the responsibilities of *users*, which is also an important part of the question.
 I'd like to, but... this essay has been knocking around in my head for at least a year and a half, I've made at least one previous attempt to write it that I gave up on, and I'm worried that if I don't publish it quickly I never will.
 I hope and believe that even with this omission, it is better for this essay to be published than to not be published.